 - An ideal experience for Kate would be to find local service professionals that are reliable, convenient, reasonably priced, honest, and who will set up recurring services if needed, as she is a very scheduled person.

 A good rule of thumb is to have the dial that shows you the audience size to be right in the middle – you never want to be too narrow or too broad.
-Before I added the “must also match” category, my audience was over 770,000, so narrowing down is helpful as well.
+Before I added the “must also match” category, my audience was over 770,000, so narrowing it down is helpful as well.
 Of course, this is just one persona example, but the idea is to create a few personas and set targeting around people who fit the mold.
 Also, you should add interests that are specific to your services.
 The best way to learn is to make some mock audiences and play around with targeting.

 Creating Thumb-Stopping Content